 Chemistry Major-Education Sequence Course Requirements: Students wishing to teach at either the early adolescence or adolescence level must major in a subject area and complete the courses required for teacher certification.
-Chemistry majors preparing for middle/secondary teaching must complete the courses (55 credits) for the Chemistry Major, with the substitution of EDU 200 Orientation to Teaching in place of CHE 493.
+Chemistry majors preparing for middle/secondary teaching must complete the courses (55 credits) for the Chemistry Major.
 Curriculum guides for teacher certification are listed under the Education Department section of this bulletin.